NG-Vincent/P2G2-JobTracker/README.md

 ## Description

-An application that allows users to login with a personal account and access a calendar, and kanban board to keep up to date with their tasks and as well as the teams tasks.
-The app allows users to update tasks from in progress to complete
+An application that allows users to login with a personal login.
+This gives access to a calendar, and kanban board which allows them to keep up to date with their tasks as well as their teams tasks.
+The app allows users to update tasks from in Current, Completed and Overdue

 ## Installation

-"npm install" to get dependencies which include: bcrypt, connect-session-sequelize, dotenv, express,express-handlebars, express-session, mysql2, and sequelize
+"npm install" to download dependencies which include: bcrypt, connect-session-sequelize, dotenv, express,express-handlebars, express-session, mysql2, and sequelize

 ## Usage